Louisiana Financial Assistance Programs.

 Free Medical Care

-Learn how to get free medical and/or dental care from free or low cost community clinics and health care centers.
-Click here to get a list of, and phone numbers for, most of the clinics and facilities that operate in Louisiana.
+Learn how to get free medical and/or dental care from free or low cost community clinics as well as health care centers.
+Click here to get a list of, and phone numbers for, most of the clinics and facilities.
+Locate free community clinics in Louisiana.

 Free Food from Pantries and non-profit Food Banks

-Find locations, phone numbers, and get information on food banks and pantries that can help the low income, elderly and others in Louisiana.
-Learn more.
+Find locations, phone numbers, and get information on food banks, soup kitchens and pantries.
+The charities can help the low income, elderly and others in Louisiana.
+Learn more on free food pantries in Louisiana.

 Louisiana Dental Care